 What are Restorative Practices ?

-Restorative practices are a range of approaches, strategies, and techniques that focus on building and repairing relationships, fostering empathy, and resolving conflicts through a trauma informed lens and in a constructive manner.
-These practices are based on principles of restorative justice, which instead of focusing on punishment, emphasizes the importance of addressing harm and wrongdoing by involving all parties affected and working together to find solutions that promote accountability and healing.
-RP focus on making things right and reintegrating the person(s) who caused the harm back into the community, armed with the skills and awareness to make better decisions in the future.
+Restorative practices encompass a wide range of approaches, strategies, and techniques that focus on building and repairing relationships, fostering empathy, and resolving conflicts through a trauma informed and constructive lens.
+Rooted in the principles of restorative justice, RP shift the focus from punishment to healing.
+Instead of assigning blame, it emphasizes the importance of addressing harm by involving all those affected and working collaboratively to promote accountability, understanding, and resolution.

 What is Restorative Practices? from IIRP